Pre-configuring an Apache Kafka® cluster connection

 Note

-Make sure to configure the security groups properly for all subnets where the cluster hosts will reside.
+Make sure to configure the security groups correctly for all subnets where the cluster hosts will reside.
 With incomplete or incorrect security group settings, you may lose access to the cluster.

 For more information about security groups, see Security groups.